ToucanProtocol/toucan-sdk/README.md

 ## Fetch pool prices from a Dex

+IMPORTANT:
+_Fetching pool prices is currently not working.
+We are working on a fix for this._

 You can find pools for Toucan pool tokens on [Celo Network](https://celo.org) at [Uniswap](https://uniswap.org/) and for [Polygon Network](https://polygon.technology) on [SushiSwap](sushi.com).

 Something that may come in handy in your applications is fetching the USD price of our pool tokens.